Stewart leads US to semis with 79-55 win over Australia

 The Opals have never beaten the U.S. in the Olympics, losing to the Americans in the gold medal game in 2000, 04 and 08.
 The Australians also lost in the semifinals of the 1996 and 2012 Olympics to the U.S.

 They were looking for a different outcome in Japan.
 The teams played in Las Vegas last month in an exhibition game and Australia pulled off the upset victory.
+But the Americans wanted to ensure what happened in Vegas, stayed in Vegas.
-Diana Taurasi didn’t play in that game as she was recovering from a hip injury.

-“Haven’t had one of these in awhile,” said Taurasi of the comfortable win.
+“Haven’t had one of these in awhile,” Diana Taurasi, who didn’t play in that game as she was recovering from a hip injury, said of the comfortable win.

-Leilani Mitchell scored 14 points to lead Australia, which will host the World Championship next year in Sydney.
+Leilani Mitchell scored 14 points to lead Australia, which played without center Liz Cambage and will host the World Championship next year in Sydney.
+The 6-foot-8 Cambage abruptly left the team before training camp, citing mental health issues.

+“I think we can improve a lot,” Australia coach Sandy Brondello said.

 GIVING IT A TRY